 During your visit to Batam Island, you can shop, drink, indulge in water sports, enjoy seafood and much more.
 There is something for everyone.
 However, Batam Island has a little flimsy reputation but it is a decent getaway, which you can visit with anyone and have fun with various activities presented over the island.

-Apart from shopping and indulging into water sports, etc. you can also get some relaxing massages and spa in Batam, which is one of the main reasons tourists alight at this island
+Apart from shopping and indulging into water sports, etc. you can also get some relaxing massages and spa in Batam, which is one of the main reasons tourists alight on this island

 Entering Into Batam From Singapore